schellingerhout/schellingerhout.github.io/_posts/2017-11-22-activeobject-pattern1.md

   end;
 {% endhighlight %}

-The method request just like we saw in Lavender and Schmidt's paper has a guard that determines if the call can be be made and a call to invoke the actual method on the client.
-The sceduler loops through the queued requests, checks their Guard and then issues a Call.
+The method request just like we saw in Lavender and Schmidt's paper has a guard that determines if the call can be made and a call to invoke the actual method on the client.
+The Scheduler loops through the queued requests, checks their Guard and then issues a Call.

-Some mehtod requests need to satisfy Futures or Promised Values.
+Some method requests need to satisfy Futures or Promised Values.
 Instead of the standard property "getters" in the Servant, the Proxy should generally return the value in a Future, so that the client can delay the use of the value for as long as possible since it may be a blocking action if the value is not ready.
 To facilitate with the return of Future Values consider this simple generic interface

 {% highlight pascal %}